 In 2011, founders David Toledo and Paul Slusser sat around a campfire thinking about how much energy was drifting into the sky.
 They made it their goal to find a way to harness that wasted energy into something useful.
 From there, Power Practical’s first product, the PowerPot, was born: a thermoelectric generator that uses heat to charge phones and other USB devices.

 Based on the overnight success of the PowerPot, Toledo and Slusser grabbed the attention of ABC’s Shark Tank in 2014, where they had the opportunity to present their product to the “the Sharks.”
-Caleb Light, Vice President of Sales at Power Practical, and Toledo were able to snag an investment from Mark Cuban, and launched on Amazon Exclusives shortly thereafter.
+Caleb Light, Vice President of Sales at Power Practical, and Toledo were able to snag an investment from Mark Cuban.
+They launched on Amazon Exclusives shortly thereafter.

 “We launched our company in 2011 with a Kickstarter campaign,” says Light.
 “Since then we have done 10 Kickstarter campaigns to bring new products to life.
 On Season 5 of Shark Tank we were invited to present, which we did, and it was an awesome experience.”

 Power Practical wanted to gain visibility and drive sales for their products sold on Amazon.
 They launched their first Sponsored Products campaigns in 2015.
 They were able to start advertising in just minutes, which helped them gain impressions and drive sales within their first month on Amazon.
 Power Practical ran numerous sponsored ads campaigns and sought to manage them programmatically, automating changes to keyword bids and adding new keywords to existing campaigns.
 In April 2017, Power Practical had an advertising cost of sales (ACOS) of 30% and an average click-through rate (CTR) of 3.67%.
 Their advertising was primarily done through Sponsored Products.